What is an Investment Strategy

 Single Asset Investment Strategy

-This then raises the next issue of whether an SMSF can invest in one asset or one asset class only.
-For example can an SMSF invest 100% of monies in CFDs, in Gold, in one property or one share, say BHP?
+Can an SMSF invest 100% of monies in CFDs, in Gold, in one property or one share, say BHP?
 By law, SMSF trustees must have an investment strategy which has regard to diversification.
 Investment decisions are a matter for SMSF trustees and it may prudent to seek financial advice.

 Remember Risk and Diversification

 Whilst there is no specific prohibition to investing 100% of your super monies in one asset class as detailed above, where such a strategy is adopted, it is important to remember that risk and diversification are important considerations when implementing your SMSF Investment Strategy.
 A "one asset" strategy may be considered as increasing your Funds Risk Profile and may not be adequately diversified to mitigate Investment Risk.
-So while this strategy is not specifically prohibited you must carefully detail why it is appropriate for your SMSF if it is adopted
+So while this strategy is not specifically prohibited you must carefully detail why it is appropriate for your SMSF if it is adopted.

 Standard Investment Strategy